tidal-code/wave.docs/docs/detailed-documentation/click-methods.md

 Would send a right click (or left depending on mouse configuration), or a context click.

 **actionClick()**:
-This is a Selenium action click.
-This  may not throw an error if a click did not work properly.
+This click  may not throw an error if it did not work properly.

 **forceClick()**:
 This click type will simulate a force click by clicking and holding on to an element for a short time.